teor2345/walking-onions-wip/specs/02-endives-and-snips.md

     ; ID to a bitmask of the supported versions.
     ProtoVersions = { ProtoId => ProtoBitmask }

-    ; integer protocols are reserved for future version of Tor. tstr ids ; reserved for experimental and non-tor extensions.
+    ; Integer protocols are reserved for future version of Tor. tstr ids ; are reserved for experimental and non-tor extensions.
     ProtoId = ProtoIdEnum / int / tstr

     ProtoIdEnum = &(